WaveWarrior3/speedrun-routes/docs/gen-1/yellow/main-glitchless/2025-ib/README.md

   - Save must be buffered
 - Don't nickname Pidgey
 - Buffer A after not nicknaming Pidgey to pick up the hidden Potion (if you do this right the Potion textbox will clear without a jingle)
-- Potion if HP < 9 before third Bug Catcher
+- Potion if below 9 HP before third Bug Catcher

 - ### BC 3: